 Hydrogen infrastructure has inherent advantages over static energy storage such as batteries and stored hydro.
 Most importantly, static energy storage may not solve sustainable fuel issues in the transport sector.
 Hydrogen may fulfill that role by providing a clean alternative energy source for ships and planes (and rockets).
 While uncertainties still exist (greenhouse gas effects from hydrogen, storage and transport safety, etc.), the approach taken by these two projects mirror the implementation of prior, major infrastructure changes.

 Steamboats did not arrive at once, but, instead, needed particularly attractive applications, such as the Clermont.
 Containerization was first started in a run from NY to Houston, or through the mountain pass on the White Pass & Yukon Railroad.
 These small hydrogen projects may not yet be the killer apps, but, like these other projects, they certainly can point the way.
 We salute the hard work of these communities, and look forward to the challenges and innovations of hydrogen generation that lie ahead.

-Karley Hildin is a senior at The College of New Jersey in mechanical engineering.
+Karley Hildin graduated from The College of New Jersey in mechanical engineering.
 Her school projects have involved solar powered boats, and at Martin & Ottaway she has worked on the larger sustainable energy infrastructure space.
 She is currently working as an Imagineer at Disney.

 Follow us on Linked In by clicking the “Follow” button on our blog page